Disclosure of Interests

 The University Controller shall establish officer disclosure requirements, which at a minimum shall include the information specified in Section II.B.
 The campuses may identify additional disclosure requirements at their discretion.

-The University Controller shall also develop an officer disclosure form and submission process for system officersOfficers(Includes Officers of the University and Officers of the Administration.)
-University officials or senior management who fall under external regulations to which the University is subject.
-A current listing of Officers may be found at https://content.cu.edu/controller/finance/resources.html under "Officers", which the campuses may choose to adopt pursuant to Section II.C.
+The University Controller shall also develop an officer disclosure form and submission process for system officersOfficersIncludes Officers of the University and Officers of the Administration.
+Defined in Regent Article 3: Officers of the University and Administration., which the campuses may choose to adopt pursuant to Section II.C.

 - Officer Responsibility